 Which Natural Ingredients Preservation Qualities?

-Leuvulinic Acid is known to be a great natural preservative as it helps maintain the pH balance of both active and non-active ingredients found within a cosmetic formulation.
+Leuvulinic Acid is known to be a great natural preservative.
+It helps maintain the pH balance of both active and non-active ingredients found within a cosmetic formulation.
 It also directly benefits the appearance of skin as it has been found that Levulinic acid can help soften skin when applied.
-It is similarly derived from sugarcane bagasse and obtained by the process of hydrolysis and distillation.
+It is similarly derived from sugarcane bagasse and obtained by the process of hydrolysis and distillation. - Glyceryl Caprylate

 Glyceryl Caprylate can be derived from many different plants such as coconut, palm kernel, or rapeseed oils making it one of the most accessible natural preservatives for cosmetics.
 Similar to the other two natural preservatives in this list, glyceryl caprylate aids in keeping bacteria growth at bay.
 This compound is also a well-known emollient that keeps cosmetic formulations homogamous for longer periods of time and prevents them from separating.